Tot & Preschooler Yoga Teacher Training

 - A Breathing Space Family Yoga t-shirt.

-All 2022 trainings are offered in a hybrid format, incorporating self-paced online material and live (in-person or zoom) workshops focused on experiential learning and practice teaching.
-In-person locations for live hours are listed below.
+All 2023 trainings are offered in a hybrid format, incorporating self-paced online material and live workshops focused on experiential learning and practice teaching.
+Trainees who complete all modules and complete the certification process may be eligible to register as a Yoga Alliance Register Children’s Yoga Teacher (RCYT).

 Jen Mueller (MPM, YA E-RYT 200, YA CRYT, CIEM, IBCLC) has been teaching yoga to families and children since 2008.
 She has trained with Budding Yogis, ChildLight Yoga, Itsy Bitsy Yoga, Cosmic Kids Yoga, Yoga 4 Classrooms, and YoKid to offer classes to families and children of all ages.
 Jen’s work with children inspired her to complete adult yoga teacher training at Willow Street Yoga in 2010 and train in Prenatal Yoga with Janice Clarfield (Urgan Yoga) and Jennifer More (Dolphin Method).